 Microsoft is also planning to discuss plans for ISV partners offering Azure-hosted services for various verticals, including retail, fashion and equipment manufacturing, according to a statement.

-Another announcement concerns the fourth-quarter release of AX 2012 R2, an update that will include new BI (business intelligence) capabilities geared for the needs of individual users.
+Another announcement will concern the fourth-quarter release of AX 2012 R2, an update that will include new BI (business intelligence) capabilities geared for the needs of individual users, Microsoft said.

 In addition, Microsoft will reaffirm its plans to move AX, which is aimed at larger companies than the other Dynamics applications, to Azure.
 However, no firm time lines will be provided, said Fred Studer, general manager, Dynamics.
 Nor will Microsoft discuss when Dynamics SL, a product used by services companies, will end up on Azure, according to Studer.